frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 Type: table

 AI Analysis:
-This table acts as a master directory of healthcare providers, storing key identifying, professional, and contact information.
-It is a central reference table that links providers to specific patient encounters and also associates them with the larger healthcare organizations they work for.
-The inclusion of a unique National Provider Identifier (NPI) and specialty details suggests its primary business purpose is to support patient care, specialist referrals, and medical billing operations.
+This table serves as a master directory for healthcare providers, storing essential demographic, contact, and credentialing information like their National Provider Identifier (NPI) and specialty.
+It is a central reference table, linking individual providers to specific patient encounters and associating them with larger healthcare organizations.
+The table's structure supports core business functions such as tracking patient care, managing provider networks, and facilitating claims processing.

 Relationships:
 and is referenced by encounter, referenced by provider_organization.